Azure-Samples/azure-health-data-and-ai-samples/samples/smartonfhir/docs/deployment.md

         <br /><details><summary>Click to expand and see screenshots.</summary>
         ![](./images/deployment/7_Identity_enabled.png)
         </details>
-    - Replace the FHIR Server Audience URL with FHIR Resource Application Registration Application ID URL which was created earlier for this SMART on FHIR sample, Follow the below steps
+    - Replace the FHIR Server Audience URL with FHIR Resource Application Registration Application ID URL which was created earlier for this SMART on FHIR sample, Follow the below steps:
         1. Navigate to your FHIR Resource App Registration.
         2. Proceed to the "Expose an API" blade and copy the Application ID URI.
         3. Go to your existing FHIR Service.